List of EastEnders characters introduced in 2008: Kendra Hills-Smythe

-Amy Mitchell
+Amy Branning

-Amy Mitchell, played by Kamil Lipka-Kozanka and Natalia Lipka-Kozanka until 2010, Amelie Conway until January 2014, Abbie Burke (Knowles) from March 2014 until June 2022 and Ellie Dadd from August 2022 onwards, is the daughter of Roxy Mitchell (Rita Simons) and Jack Branning (Scott Maslen).
+Amy Branning (also Slater and Mitchell), played by Kamil Lipka-Kozanka and Natalia Lipka-Kozanka until 2010, Amelie Conway until January 2014, Abbie Burke (Knowles) from March 2014 until June 2022 and Ellie Dadd from August 2022 onwards, is the daughter of Roxy Mitchell (Rita Simons) and Jack Branning (Scott Maslen).
 She made her first appearance on 17 November 2008, the episode in which she is born.
 In August 2022, the character was recast.
-This was done to allow show bosses to tattle more sensitive and grown up storylines in respect of the character.
+This was done to allow show bosses to tackle more sensitive and grown up storylines in respect of the character.
 Amy was a recurring cast member from 2008 until 2022, when the character was promoted to series regular and Amy started appearing more frequently from 9 August 2022.
+For her role as Amy, Dadd was longlisted for "Best Young Performer" at the 2024 Inside Soap Awards.

 For the first few weeks of her life, she is raised as the daughter of Roxy's husband Sean Slater (Robert Kazinsky) and was briefly given his surname, as he and Jack are unaware of Amy's true paternity.
 Amy is born two months premature and is put on a ventilator from birth.
 She is named after the daughter of Roxy's sister Ronnie Mitchell (Samantha Janus), whom she put up for adoption many years ago.
 Roxy initially decides to raise Amy with her friend Christian Clarke (John Partridge), after Sean misses Amy's birth but changes her mind when she and Sean reconcile.